Battle of Bint Jbeil: Aftermath

 The 51st Golani Battalion was left scarred by the traumatic experience in Bint Jbeil.
 Battalion 51 has a dark history in Lebanon, losing 9 men in three days in two incidents in October 1997.
-It had suffered 8 dead, including several officers, and 20 wounded.
+In the 2006 war it suffered 8 dead, including several officers, and 20 wounded.
 Many of the survivors suffered from shell-shock or post traumatic stress syndrome.
 Five years later some would still suffer from concentration problems, nightmares and impatience or finding it difficult to cope with their daily lives.
 Soldiers complained that their mental needs were ignored by their officers.
 Their battalion commander, Lt.-Col. Asor, was appointed commander on the Egoz unit.
 He was replaced by an officer from outside the Golani Brigade, who had no understanding for old Golani traditions.
 When the battalion commander did not show up at a memorial service for the eight Golani dead from the Lebanon war a rebellion broke out.
-About a hundred soldiers rose up and just walked out of the Tze'elim training base outside Beer Sheva.
+About a hundred soldiers rose up and walked out of the Tze'elim training base outside Beer Sheva.
 This was one of the largest "revolts" in the history of the IDF.
 One of the leaders of the "Golani rebellion" was St.-Sgt.
 Shiran Amsili, the hero from the clash in the olive grove who received a medal for his part in the battle.
 He was sent to jail for two months for his involvement in the protest.
 Another 10 soldiers were sent to jail for one or two months and seven other soldiers were confined to their base for a month.